SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ## Best False Charge

 ### Team Crew
-Death at the end of the first meeting<br>.
+Death at the end of the first meeting.<br> SuperHostRoles support
-SuperHostRoles support

 -----------------------
 ## NiceNekomata
 ### Team Crew
-When I am expelled from a meeting, <br>.
+When I am expelled from a meeting, .<br>
 We will take one of them on the road, regardless of their position. <br> SuperHostRoles support
 ### Game Settings